Updated:25-03-2025

 - Have had multiple myeloma.

 - Have had an X-ray test using barium contrast material (such as a barium enema) in the past 4 days.
-Barium shows up on X-ray films and makes it hard to see the picture clearly.
+Barium shows up on X-ray films and makes it hard to see the picture.

 - Become very nervous in small spaces.
 You need to lie still inside the CT scanner, so you may need a medicine (sedative) to help you relax.